foxglove/docs/docs/2-visualizing/10-migrate-from-other-tools.md

 ---
 title: Migrate from other tools
+description: Migrate your existing developer tools to a Fox
 ---

-Foxglove streamlines robotics development by integrating many commonly used developer tools into one environment.
-Migrate your existing tools to a Foxglove [panel](/docs/studio/panels/introduction).
+Foxglove streamlines robotics development by migrating many commonly used developer tools into modular [panels](/docs/visualizing/panels/introduction) – all within one integrated development environment.

 ## By framework